fastlane/packaged-fastlane/DEPLOY_README.md

 # Bundle
 ## Create the bundle
 Creating the bundle is simple.
-Just run `rake bundle:bundle` to compile and build the package of ruby with `fastlane`.
+Just run `rake bundle:bundle` to compile and build the package of Ruby with _fastlane_.
 This will create the `.zip` file as well for sending to other people for testing or (if totally necessary) deploying to S3.

 This job queries RubyGems to get the most recent version that is available and builds that version of `fastlane`.
 By running `rake --tasks` you should also be able to predict what version will be built as that will also make the call to fetch the most recent version from RubyGems.